monarc-project/ansible-ubuntu/README.md

 ### Configuration

 * create a user named *ansible* on each server;
-* add the IP of the BO, FO and RPX in the file */etc/hosts* of the configuration server;
 * generate a SSH key for the user *ansible* on the configuration server:

         $ ssh-keygen -t rsa -C "your_email@example.com"